Josh Thompson about blog projects

 Charles Chaplin: My Autobiography #

-Speaking of anti-communism, charlie chaplin got caught up in that jingoistic ferver a few times.
+Speaking of anti-communism, Charlie Chaplin resented that he got caught up in that American jingoistic ferver a few times.
 I absolutely loved his autobiography.
 Feels like a nice balance against Robert Moses.
 He was an interesting person.
 Always lived between worlds (he was an immigrant in the USA), but also surfed/shaped the state-shift in media from ‘talkies’ to what we’d consider to be modern movies.

 I highlighted/marked many sections of the book, and since reading his autobiography have gladly watched a bunch of his movies, as I could find them on Youtube, or torrents.